ubc-library-rc/damage/docs/How_to_Compile.md

 #Building a mac application that doesn't run from a temporary directory

-1. Build the application, not a specfile, using the command above.
+1. Build the application, not a specfile, using the command, from the `gui` dir:

+python310 -m PyInstaller   --add-binary='/System/Library/Frameworks/Tk.framework/Tk':'tk' --add-binary='/System/Library/Frameworks/Tcl.framework/Tcl':'tcl' --additional-hooks-dir ../py_install/ --icon=assets/DamageAppIcon.icns src/damage_gui.py --osx-bundle-identifier=ca.ubc.library --target-arch=x86_64 --noconsole

 2. Manually add the information to the generated plist, which is at:
 `dist/damage_gui.app/Contents/Info.plist`
 3. Use the python plist tools (plistlib) to add the correct keys: